Alvass/Waterfall-Forecast/README.md

-## Summary
-Tool to check if orders were placed at production lead time minimum.
+**Tool to check if orders were placed at production lead time minimum**

 ## Situation
 Customer experienced several production stop with the last 6 months and correction actions was urgently needed to support their business